CurveDocs/curve-docs/docs/cryptoswap_exchange/lp_tokens/lp-token-V5.md

-The LP Token and Liquidity Pool for two-coin cryptoswap pools are separated.
+The LP token and exchange contract for two-coin CryptoSwap pools are two separate contracts from each other.
+Newer versions, like Tricrypto-NG, combine both the LP token and exchange contract into a single contract.

-The LP Token is generated using the `token_implementation` contract within the [Factory](https://etherscan.io/address/0xf18056bbd320e96a48e3fbf8bc061322531aac99) when the `deploy_pool()` function is called.
-Subsequently, the token is set up by calling the `initialize()` function, which sets its name, symbol, and associated liquidity pool.
+The LP Token is generated using the `token_implementation` contract within the Factory when the `deploy_pool()` function is called.
+Subsequently, the token is further initialized by calling the [`initialize()`](#initialize) function, which sets its name, symbol, and associated liquidity pool.

+To query the currently implemented LP token contract:

 ```shell
 >>> Factory.token_implementation()